-Electricity's strategy is to grow its businesses through: investing in regulated electricity distribution and transmission, and capitalizing on opportunities to provide renewable and firm supply electricity generation.
-Electricity will continue expanding its businesses geographically in select global markets to meet the evolving needs of our global customer base through the development of innovative infrastructure solutions.
+Electricity's strategy is to grow its businesses through: investing in regulated electricity distribution and transmission, and capitalizing on opportunities to provide renewable and natural gas-fired electricity generation.
+Electricity will pursue cost reduction initiatives and efficiencies to transform into an even more customer centric business.
+Electricity will continue expanding its businesses geographically in select global markets to meet the evolving needs of a global customer base through the development of innovative infrastructure solutions underpinned by long-term contracts.